EL001/Person/README.md

-   ideal_weight(self) -> float
+   ideal_weight(self)

        Returns the ideal weight of this person.
        Using B.J Devine Formular;
-       If height is less than 1.524m then the program returns an ideal weight of 50kg for males, while for females it returns 45.5kg.
+       If height is less than 1.524m, the program returns an ideal weight of 50kg for males, while for females it returns 45.5kg.
-       If person is taller than 1.524m , the height is calculated as follows
+       If person is taller than 1.524m, the height is calculated as follows
        male:
        50 + (2.3 * ((height - 1.524) / 0.0254))